Rocky III

-Rocky III is a 1982 American sports drama film written and directed by, and starring Sylvester Stallone.
+Rocky III is a 1982 American sports drama film written, directed by, and starring Sylvester Stallone.
 The film is the sequel to Rocky II (1979) and the third installment in the Rocky franchise.
 It also stars Talia Shire, Burt Young, Carl Weathers and Burgess Meredith.
 In the film, Rocky Balboa (Stallone) faces stiff competition from Clubber Lang (Mr. T), a powerful new contender, and turns to his old adversary Apollo Creed (Weathers) to help him train.